 Just because an interview takes place online, it doesn’t mean that you shouldn’t be just as prepared as for a physical interview.
 Don’t think that you can get away with looking at your phone or frantically googling answers during the interview itself – recruiters will notice if you’re not 100% focused and in the moment.

-Look back at your application, research the firm and remind yourself why you will be a great fit – these are all key to acing an interview.
+Look back at your application, research the firm and remind yourself why you’d be a great fit – these are all key to acing an interview.

 Think before you speak

-At some point in the interview, you will be allowed to ask questions.
+At some point in the interview, you’ll be allowed to ask questions.
 Meanwhile, most assessment centres include a Q&A session – often with recruiters or partners.

 Have a read of our Meet the Recruiter profiles to gain insights into what makes recruiters tick.

-In both situations, make sure you prepare a couple of good questions to ask and make sure that you speak up at least once, even though this can seem daunting.
-What is a good question?
-Something you are genuinely interested in finding out the answer to, and not something that you could have easily searched for online.
+In both situations, make sure you prepare a couple of good questions to ask and ensure you speak up at least once, even though this can seem daunting.
+What’s a good question?
+Something you’re genuinely interested in finding out the answer to, and not something that you could’ve easily searched for online.

 Use up your allocated time